10 Corgi Fun Facts

 Cardigan Welsh Corgi is the oldest of the corgi breeds

-It is assumed that the Cardigan Welsh Corgi, one of two corgi varieties, is one of the oldest breeds in the world, having been around for approximately 3,000 years in Wales.
+The Cardigan Welsh Corgi, one of two varieties of Corgi, is believed to be one of the oldest breeds in the world, having existed in Wales for approximately 3,000 years.
 However, its exact origins are unknown.
-It is possible that the breed is descended from the same spitz-type dogs used by the Vikings; the Västgötaspets, a Scandinavian breed, is a close likeness to the Welsh corgi and may have been taken by the Vikings to Wales.
+It is possible that the breed is descended from the same spitz type dogs used by the Vikings; the Västgötaspets, a Scandinavian breed, is very similar to the Welsh Corgi and may have been brought to Wales by the Vikings.

 Pembroke Welsh Corgi

-Though the exact origins of the Pembroke Welsh Corgi remain uncertain, many canine specialists concur that the breed has been present in Wales since 1107.
-It is thought that Flemish weavers migrating to Wales brought with them a type of dog, which was crossed with the existing Cardigan corgi to create the Pembroke Welsh Corgi.
+Although the exact origins of the Pembroke Welsh Corgi remain uncertain, many dog experts agree that the breed has been present in Wales since 1107.
+It is believed that Flemish weavers who migrated to Wales brought with them a type of dog that was crossed with the existing Cardigan Corgi to create the Pembroke Welsh Corgi.

 corgi as a domestic dog

-Corgis have become largely domesticated today, making them a perfect fit for households.
-As with any breed, proper socialization is a must for a healthy pup, but luckily, these dogs are highly loyal, smart, and full of energy.
-To keep them content, they must have their intelligence and physical abilities pushed to the limits, otherwise they may become destructive due to boredom.
-Additionally, they tend to be very vocal dogs, which can make them seem like they are talking in popular films.
+Corgis are now largely domesticated, making them perfect for the home.
+As with any breed, proper socialization is a must for a healthy puppy, but fortunately these dogs are extremely loyal, intelligent, and energetic.
+To keep them happy, their intelligence and physical abilities must be pushed to the limit or they may become destructive due to boredom.
+They also tend to be very vocal dogs, which can make them seem like they are talking in popular movies.

 The corgi is smart

-In 1994, Professor Stanley Coren wrote a book examining the intelligence of various dog breeds, and the Corgi was ranked 11th.
+In 1994, Professor Stanley Coren wrote a book about the intelligence of various dog breeds, and the Corgi came in 11th.
 But what does "smart" mean when it comes to dogs?
-For humans, it's easy to recognize intelligence when a pup learns a command quickly or demonstrates real intelligence.
-Although the Corgi didn't make the top 10, Coren's book states that a Corgi can learn a new command in five to fifteen rehearsals, which is quite impressive all the same.
+For humans, it's easy to recognize intelligence when a puppy learns a command quickly or demonstrates real intelligence.
+Although the Corgi didn't make the top 10, Coren's book states that a Corgi can learn a new command in five to fifteen rehearsals, which is still impressive.

-7. According to a legend in Wales, fairies ride on corgis
+7. According to a Welsh legend, fairies ride corgis

 Do fairies ride Corgis into battle